 3.)
 Once the clamp is removed, a steel O-ring is exposed.
 Gently lift the O-ring with your finger tips, and move it to the side.

 5.)
 With the subwoofer removed from the mounting baffle, it’s time to install it into the enclosure.
-First hook up the positive wire to the red terminal and the negative wire to the black terminal of the W7AE.
-The 13W7AE has dual voice coils and must be wired with it’s coils in series or in parallel.
+First. connect the positive speaker lead to the positive (red) terminal and the negative speaker lead to the negative (black) terminal of the W7AE.
+The 13W7AE utilizes dual voice coils and must be wired with its coils in series or in parallel.
 Once the speaker is wired, gently lower it into the enclosure.
 The assistance of a friend is helpful when loading the speaker due to the weight of the W7AE subwoofers.

 6.)
 Line up the twelve holes on the speaker frame with the pre-drilled holes in the enclosure.
 Using the included hardware, carefully screw in all twelve (12) mounting screws into the speaker frame (Image 4).
 It’s important to use the included mounting hardware, inferior hardware (such as drywall screws) may lead to mounting failures.